Azure/azure-sdk-for-net/sdk/core/Azure.Core/samples/Serialization.md

 };

 JsonSerializerOptions options = new JsonSerializerOptions();
-// The ModelJsonConverter is able to serialize and deserialize any model that implements IModelJsonSerializable<T>. options.Converters.Add(new ModelJsonConverter());
+// The ModelJSONConverter is able to serialize and deserialize any model that implements IModelJSONSerializable<T>. options.Converters.Add(new ModelJSONConverter());

 string json = JsonSerializer.Serialize(dog, options);

 dog = JsonSerializer.Deserialize<Dog>(json, options);
 ```

-## Envelope bring your own model case
+## Generic Models

 The following examples show a use case where a user brings a model unknown to the Serializer.
 The serialization used for each model can also be set in the `ModelSerializableOptions` options property `GenericTypeSerializerCreator`.